hasura/graphql-engine/community/sample-apps/firebase-jwt/README.md

 Barebones example to show how to have Firebase Auth integrated with Hasura JWT mode.

+## Compatibility

+In order to use Firebase Auth securely, update your Hasura instances to the following image: `hasura/graphql-engine:v1.0.0-beta.2-hotfix.1`.
+Previous versions of Hasura may have a bug in their audience/issuer check.
+Docs on how to update Hasura can be found [[here]](https://docs.hasura.io/1.0/graphql/manual/deployment/updating.html).

 ## Firebase Auth

 Firebase has few ways of implementing custom JWT claims in Firebase Auth: